 Programs spend much of their time under development in an ill-typed or incomplete state, even if the final artifact is well-typed.
-Tools should support this by providing type information even for ill-typed programs.
-An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts.
+Tools should support this by providing type information even for ill-typed or syntactically invalid programs.
+An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts, even if they don't adhere to the parser's syntax.